 D. The space between the bottom of the door and the finished floor must at least be what you see in the shop drawings.

-E. Make sure the spacing between the top of the door and the lintel matches the shop drawings.
+E. Make sure the spacing on the top matches the shop drawings.

-6. Fasten the operating channels
+5 Fasten the operating channels

 A. Use the hardware in the shipment to permanently mount the operating channels onto the doorjambs according to the shop drawings.